Substance Abuse Education for Delaware Nurses

 CONCLUSION

-Overprescribing opioids for more than a decade has contributed to prescription opioid addiction and led to a sharp increase in opioid addiction, which is associated with a significant increase in heroin abuse, health compromise, and overdose deaths.
+Overprescribing opioids for more than a decade has contributed to prescription opioid addiction and led to a sharp increase in opioid addiction, including overdose deaths.
 A multifaceted public health approach is necessary in order to effectively reduce opioid-related morbidity and mortality.

 The opioid epidemic in this country has evolved and escalated along with an epidemic of chronic pain.
 With current evidence affirming that less-risky pain alternatives are just as effective as opioids for managing chronic pain, it is clear that there must be a cultural shift away from treating chronic pain with opioid medication.

-Healthcare professionals are in a unique position to address this dual epidemic with the right clinical skills and knowledge in assessment and management of addiction risk and best practices for safe opioid prescribing.
+Nurses are in a unique position to address this crisis with the right clinical skills and knowledge in assessment and management of addiction risk and best practices for safe opioid prescribing.
 A comprehensive approach that supports safe and effective pain management without increasing patient risk for addiction must be priority in every clinical practice setting.

 RESOURCES